amiaopensource/av-python-carpentry/_episodes/04-generatingalistoffiles.md

 {: .language-python}

 ~~~
-['Desktop/amia19', <maybe additional files depending on your Desktop>]
+['Desktop/pyforav', <maybe additional files depending on your Desktop>]
 ~~~
 {: .output}

-We'd like to search for all of the `mov` files stored within our video directory (amia19), so we'll need to construct a glob-pattern for those paths.
+We'd like to search for all of the `mov` files stored within our video directory (pyforav), so we'll need to construct a glob-pattern for those paths.
 For this, we'll use two wildcard characters.
 * `*` - a wildcard for part or all of a file name or folder
 * `**` - a wildcard for nested folders